 Former Kidney Research UK trustee wins prestigious Nobel Prize

-Congratulations to Professor Sir Peter Ratcliffe, a former trustee of ours who has won one the most prestigious awards in science - the 2019 Nobel Prize.
+Congratulations to Professor Sir Peter Ratcliffe, a former trustee of ours who has won one of the most prestigious awards in science - the 2019 Nobel Prize in Physiology or Medicine.

 Leading nephrologist Sir Peter, who works at the University of Oxford and Francis Crick Institute, together with William Kaelin of Harvard, and Gregg Semenza of John Hopkins University, received the prize for their work discovering how cells sense and adapt to oxygen levels – a process called oxygen sensing.